 “The only way for things to really change is if lenders add a significant amount of capacity back into the system, and I don’t see that happening over the short term,” said Scott Buchta, the Chicago-based head of mortgage strategy at Sandler O’Neill & Partners LP.
 “The fear of higher rates has kept the rate of expansion in check.”

 Refinancing is also being curtailed as the gap widens between bond yields and new-loan rates, which keeps the cost higher and limits the number of borrowers for whom a new mortgage makes sense.

 Hundreds of home lenders failed from 2006 through 2008 as real estate slumped.
 Some of the survivors, including Bank of America Corp. and MetLife Inc., have reduced their presence or exited entirely in the past year.
 Market leader Wells Fargo & Co.
-(WFC), which produced one of every three mortgages in the first quarter, added staff to deal with a flood of demand.
+(WFC:US), which produced one of every three mortgages in the first quarter, added staff to deal with a flood of demand.